 - Defending sand and gravel operator against application for temporary restraining order, including research and drafting of briefs, preparation of expert witness, and negotiation of settlement.

 - Serving as a member of the team that helped Singatse Peak Services (owned by Quaterra Resources) acquire the Yerington Copper Mine site.
 Matt’s role included researching the Superfund/CERCLA legal issues involved and advising Singatse on the Bona Fide Prospective Purchaser Defense to CERCLA Liability.

 - Conducting comprehensive due diligence for a potential investor in an Arizona copper mine, including analyzing permitting plans and assessing environmental risks, which enabled the client to make an informed investment decision.

 - Advising developers and land owners on mineral rights issues, particularly those involving split estate situations.

-Matt is active in the Rocky Mountain Mineral Law Foundation, serving in various leadership roles including as the Federal Water Quality Reporter for the association’s Water Law Newsletter.
+Matt is active in the Rocky Mountain Mineral Law Foundation, serving in various leadership roles including as a member of the Young Professionals Committee.